iLiveMyLife/whitepaper/Whitepaper.md

 The text below you wrote, I do not understand how is it related to the messaging or MQ service and all discussion we had about Kafka?

 ---------------

-Let's call as **'item'** a variable representing some information.
-For simplicity we are going to talk about the textual information down the road unless specified overwised.
-But context of the information is mostly irrelevant.
+## Technology

-As you can see, the variable **item** is defined as a bold item by wrapping the information into markdown ** 'language'.
+Let's call an '**item**' (read as a bold item) a variable representing some information.
+For simplicity we are going to talk about the textual information down the road unless specified otherwise.
+But the context of the information is mostly irrelevant.

-Let's now introduce another information wrapper on top of the variable **item**, called {{item}}.
+As you can see, the variable item is defined as a bold item by wrapping the information into markdown ** 'language'.

-This informational operation is what we are going to discuss in this whitepaper.
+Let's now introduce another information wrapper on top of the variable item, called {{item}}.

-To just right to the end of the discussion I am going to specify some properties of the {{..}} operation:
+Let’s specify some properties of the {{..}} operation:

-* it is a operation of create an variable which has a link to the variable {{parent}}, in the case of this document it is {{whitepaper.md}}
+* it is an operation of creation of a variable which has a link to the variable {{parent}}
 * it is a reference to another variable {{item}}
-* it is a data holder which stores all the history of changes for the variable **item**, lets say it represents a blockchain
+* it is a data holder which stores all the history of changes for the variable item, let's say it represents a blockchain
 * it is a program running by the name of 'item' and handling all the information change happening down the road with variable 'item' and all of variables who knows about the existence of 'item'